 An experiment in HoneyHive consists of three core components:

-1. Application Logic: The components you want to evaluate - this could be different models, prompts, retrieval strategies, or any configuration you want to test.
+1. Application Logic: The core function you want to evaluate - this could be different models, prompts, retrieval strategies, or an end-to-end agent you want to evaluate.

-2. Dataset: The inputs you’re evaluating against.
-Using consistent test data ensures you can reliably compare different versions of your application.
+2. Dataset: A dataset of inputs (and optionally target outputs) you’re evaluating against.
+Using consistent test cases ensures you can reliably compare different versions of your application as you iterate.

 3. Evaluators: The metrics and criteria you’re measuring.
-Evaluators help quantify improvements and catch regressions across different configurations.
+Evaluators help quantify improvements and catch regressions across different versions as you iterate.
+These can be either automated (i.e. code or LLM evaluators) or performed by a human.

 Why run experiments with HoneyHive?